Deep-MI/Deep-MI.github.io/events/index.md

 A detailed schedule will follow.

 ## Registration

 The intended audience for this course is the DZNE and UKB neuroimaging community.

-There is a maximum capacity of **20 participants**, which will be admitted on a first-come, first-served basis.
+There is a maximum capacity of **20 participants** and no course fee.

 Please contact kersten.diers(at)dzne.de to register for the course.
 Registration closes once all spots are filled or latest on August 31.

-There is no course fee.

 ## Requirements

 Participants should have initial experience in working with MRI data.

-During the course, participants will be provided with workstations, software, and materials for following the lectures and doing the practical exercises.
+During the course, participants will be provided with workstations, software, and materials for the lectures and practical exercises.

-We cannot provide support for individual devices or datasets.
+We can neither provide support for personal devices nor individual datasets.

 ## Contact